 · The first £6,000 of this is ignored

 · The remaining £2,000 is counted as giving you a monthly income of £34.80

 · £34.80 will be taken off your monthly Universal Credit payment.

 Only savings worth £6,000 or less (£10,000 if you are over State Pension age) will not affect your claim for means-tested benefits.

-Find out more about how your pension can affect your benefits here.
+Find out more about how accessing your pension and other lump sum payments can affect your benefits here.

 You could land yourself with an unexpected tax bill

 If you do take money out of your pension, you don’t have to pay any tax on the first 25% of this, but the remainder would be taxed at your income tax rate.
 If you take a large amount out of your pension in one go, this could push you into a higher tax bracket, so it can make sense to take out money gradually over several tax years if you’re able to in order to reduce the amount of income tax you’ll have to pay.